BenjaminAtbi/CMPT276-Chip8-System/README.md

 - Benjamin Atbi
 - Marko Miletic

-# HOW TO RUN THE TESTING
+# HOW TO RUN THE TESTS AND GAMES
 - When index.html is opened in the Chip8EmulatorProject directory, tests are automatically run from test.js.
   - results are printed in the console of the browser
   - there are tests for every opcode in our interpreter except for the ones that deal with key input (those tests have not been implemented, and as a result show up as "FAIL)